Chapter 10: Footprints

 Morse nodded an acknowledgment.
 “What is it?”
 He asked.

-“Dimas has left a message for Bwana David to say that he is at the pontoon scout camp.”
+“Dimas has left a message for Bwana Gideon to say that he is at the pontoon scout camp.”

 “An unusual woman!”
 I said after we watched her walk away.
-I don’t know her as well as you, but from our few interactions, she is ful of contradictions.”
+I don’t know her as well as you, but from our few interactions, she is full of contradictions.”

 Morse rocked back in his wooden chair.
 He lifted one leg to rest on a knee as he looked across at the rising sun and the river below the deck.